nhsengland/datascience-pd-newsletter/README.md

 - When finished, create a PR for it to be reviewed and once approved and pushed, an action should kick off to render it so it can be shared.
 - The link in the "about" section should be updated with the latest newsletter.
 Use this link to share the newsletter.

+## Distributing the newsletter
+See the [Data Science Confluence page](https://nhsd-confluence.digital.nhs.uk/spaces/DAT/pages/565791242/DS+PD+Newsletter+and+event+calendar) for details of how and where to share the newsletter.

 ### Built With

 - [Quarto](https://quarto.org/)